DIYbiosphere/sphere/docs/help/workflow.md

 {% include _notices/tip.html title="Keep issues simple" text="Making issues as modular as possible encourages contributors to take it on." %}

 ## Milestones
-Milestones are used for issues to act as containers, events, or achievement goals.
-This is useful for associating issues with specific features or project phases, or time periods.
+Milestones track the progress of the development through the opening and closing of tickets.
+Milestones are useful for associating tickets with specific features, project phases or achievement goals, time periods, and events.
-Milestones are used to track the progress of similar issues and pull requests as they're opened and closed over time.
-At a glance, you can easily see the progress of work in a milestone's lifetime.

 ## Boards
 Boards is a feature by ZenHub and is accesible as a tab.
-With boards, tickets are classified along a development pipeline as follows:
+With boards, tickets are classified along steps of the developmental pipeline as follows:

-- **New issues**: where uncategorised issues go
+- **New issues**: for new and uncategorized tickets.
-- **Discuss**: are issues that should encourage contribut
-- **Future**: are issues that would like to get address
-- **To Do**:
-- **In Progress**:
-- **Done**:
+- **Discuss**: for tickets that need to be discussed.
+Often questions, or suggestions, where feedback is needed belong in this step.
+- **Future**: for tickets that will be dealt with in the near future.
+This step can also work as a 'wish-list' of features or enhancements.
+- **To Do**: for tickets that need work.
+Here, contributors are encouraged to look for tickets to complete and close.
+They should assign themselves and move the ticket to the next step.
+- **In Progress**: for tickets that are currently being resolved.
+All tickets in this step should have someone _assigned_ (see next section).
+- **Done**: for tickets that have been completed.
+This step is useful for when tasks in a ticket have been completed, but need revision or a final step before closing.
+It is necessary to mark in a comment, what is required to close the ticket.
-- **Closed**:
+- **Closed**: for tickets that have been closed.

 ## Assignment
-Assigning tasks help the community know who they can reach out to to help with the issue or to collaborate and discuss further an issue or PR
+Assigning tasks to users help the community know who they can reach out to to help with an issue or to collaborate and discuss further an issue or PR.
+Only members and outside collaborators can be assigned tasks.

-## Additional organization of issues
+## Additional organization of tickets
+Tickets

+## Creating a good ticket
+A good ticket should have a concise and clear title.
+See our Contributing Guidelines for submitting issues, PRs.
+Title and descriptions can often follow the same as good commit messages.
+In addition.
+It is also useful to add checklists.
+If the ticket is too complicated for checklists.. consider turning it into an epic.

 ### Adding reactions
 You can add reactions, a.k.a. emojis, to comments and text messages on